It’s the 4-year anniversary of me making my own homemade tortillas.

 If that last one is unfamiliar to you, here’s info on soaking grains to catch you up.

 Are Homemade Tortillas Tasty?

-Some folks seemed to think after yesterday’s mission that homemade tortillas would be dry, stiff, tasteless or otherwise not as good as storebought.
+Some folks seem to think that homemade tortillas would be dry, stiff, tasteless or otherwise not as good as storebought.
 I beg to differ.

 - Cut fat into flour with a pastry blender or two knives.

 - Add water and whey a bit at a time.

 - Toss with a fork to make stiff dough.
 Knead thoroughly until smooth and